 This module applies Linguistics to English Language Teaching.
 There are two strands to the module: a practical teaching component and an exploration of key issues related to language, culture and communication in the context of ELT.

-In the lectures, you will have the chance to deepen your understanding of lesson planning, classroom management and the principles underlying vocabulary, grammar and skills teaching and you will put this into practice in the seminars.
-At the beginning of the module, this will involve micro-teaching and lessons to your peers and this will then develop into lessons to a small group of adult English language learners from the Coventry area.
-These classes will be video recorded to aid your reflection on your teaching and you will learn about the importance of reflection for teachers at all stages of their careers.
+In the lectures, you will have the chance to deepen your understanding of issues such as authenticity, standardisation and cultural representations, by evaluating ELT coursebooks and observing lessons.
+You will also be evaluating lesson planning, classroom management and the principles underlying vocabulary, grammar and skills teaching, and you will put this into practice in the seminars.
+This will involve micro-teaching and giving lessons to your peers.
+The course will culminate in lessons to a small group of adult English language learners from the Coventry area.
+These classes will be video recorded to aid reflection on your teaching, and you will learn about the importance of reflection for teachers at all stages of their careers.

 The assessment is closely related to practical teaching and involves developing your own material for the classroom and showing how a lesson can be planned from a coursebook.

 Upon successful completion of this module, you will be able to:

 - use your understanding of key issues in TESOL to reflect on and evaluate ELT coursebook material and observed classroom practice

 - apply these understandings about language, communication and culture as you plan English language lessons

 - analyse learners’ needs and address them through appropriate choice of teaching approach and materials

 - demonstrate knowledge and understanding of features of English likely to prove difficult for learners